KristianaKGrigoriadis/DL_prostate_grading/README.md

-# DL_prostate_grading
+# Automatic Segmentation of Prostate Cancer Histopathology using Deep Learning

-This is a repository containing the code for segmentation and classification of a set of prostate histology images.
+This is a repository containing the code for the semantic segmentation of a set of prostate WSIs.

+This was for my MSc summer project, as a part of my MSc in Data Science and Machine Learning at UCL, 2020.